takamuffin/aws-foundry-ssl/docs/UPGRADING.md

 When upgrading major versions, make sure to back up all the Foundry data from your existing EC2 instance (such as transferring it to your computer via SCP).
 Once you've downloaded all your foundry worlds and user data, make a note of all the add-ons you use as you'll very likely need to reinstall them manually.
 Many add-ons change repositories, dependencies, or simply aren't compatible as the project is abandoned.
 Once you're sure you've got everything, manually stop the EC2 server.
 Then, deploy a new CloudFormation stack with the new version of Foundry.
 After entering your license key, re-upload your world data, and then manually reinstall your plugins.
 If something goes awry, you can always stop the new EC2 and start the old EC2.

 Your worlds should be okay to bring over, and it should prompt you to upgrade the save format if it's changed in any way.
-Note that this is an irreversible process, so keep have a back-up of the old version
+Note that this is an irreversible process, so keep a back-up of the old version at least for a little while!

 Once you're happy that the new version is working as you wish, you can tear down the _old_ CloudFormation stack.